Mean field games with incomplete information: The blind case

-Finally, let us insist on the fact that the systems \eqref{mfgblind} and \eqref{mfg} are very similar and that it seems unlikely that general uniqueness results can be obtained outside of the assumptions of Theorem \ref{thm:uniqnash} for \eqref{mfgblind}, in the same way as they are few uniqueness result for \eqref{mfg} outside of the usual monotone conditions.
-However, we do not claim to have answered fully this question and leave it open here.
+Finally, let us insist on the fact that the systems \eqref{mfgblind} and \eqref{mfg} are very similar and that it seems unlikely that general uniqueness results can be obtained outside of the assumptions of Theorem \ref{thm:uniqnash} for \eqref{mfgblind}, in the same way as there are few uniqueness results for \eqref{mfg} outside of the usual monotone conditions.
+However, we do not claim to have answered fully this question and leave it open here.\\

-\begin{Rem} Another quite simple, but rather important, information we can observe at the moment is that any monotone function $f$ (in the $L^2$ sense) satisfies the requirements of the uniqueness result on the subset of $\mpptd$ defined by $\mathcal{A} := \{ µ \in \mpptd, \exists g, µ \text{ a.e. in } m, f(m) = g\}$.
-To put it more simply, if the indetermination on the initial distribution does not affect the payments, then the uniqueness argument on monotonicity is still valid. \end{Rem}
+Another quite simple, but rather important, information we can observe at the moment is that, if the indetermination on the initial distribution does not affect the payments, then the uniqueness argument on monotonicity is still valid.
+The next result is a more precise statement of this fact.